Snowflake Assets

 sf.sensor.query

-Checks if a query returns any results in Snowflake, runs every 5 minutes until this query returns any results.
+Checks if a query returns any results in Snowflake, runs by default every 30 seconds until this query returns any results.

 name: string